 Should I be at the inspection?

-Yes, it’s a great idea for you to be present during the inspection – whether you are buyer, seller, or homeowner.
+Absolutely!
+It’s a great idea for you to be present during the inspection – whether you are buyer, seller, or homeowner.
 With you there, the inspector can show you any defects and explain their importance as well as point out maintenance features that will be helpful in the future.
 If you can’t be there, it is not a problem since the report you receive will be very detailed and include digital photos of the entire inspection.
 If you are not present, be sure to ask your inspector to explain anything that might not be clear to you in the report.

 Should the seller attend the home inspection that has been ordered by the buyer?